 Bailey raced the car in the CAT Teams event at Willow Springs 3 May 1987, and in the paddock that day was IMSA historian Martin Spetz, who had attended for the day because, as he recalls, "the IMSA Camel GT race was at Laguna the same weekend".
 He looked all over the cars and made several annotations in the entry list for Bailey's car:

-This number matches the number on the original 1973 SCCA Log Book, so Spetz must have seen this number stamped on the rollhoop.
-He has written it as "031-xx", when it should really be "03 1xx" but the appearance of those five digits in that order cannot be a coincidence.
-This number would have had no significance to Bailey or his crew, so there can be no other plausible reason for the number appearing in Spetz' annotation except that he had seen it, and thought it may be a clue to the car's identity.
+This number matches the number on HU24's original 1973 SCCA Log Book.
+Spetz has written it as "031-xx", when it should really be "03 1xx" but the appearance of those five digits in that order cannot be a coincidence.
+However, as '78-31' was also noted, it is not at all clear where Spetz had got these numbers.
 Spetz recorded the chassis number of every other Can-Am car present at that race meeting, so this is further evidence that the T330 had lost its chassis plate by this stage.

 A second SCCA Logbook was then issued to Bailey by CSCC (which is Region 19):